ProVolver Haptic Pistol

 What do i need?

-You only need the Companion App if you are using PCVR.
+You only need the Companion App if you are using SteamVR on PC.

-If you are playing games directly on your standalone HMD (such as Meta Quest 2 and Quest 3 without PCVR link), our haptic devices are natively compatible with an extensive and ever growing list of VR games.
+If you are playing games directly on your standalone HMD (such as Meta Quest or Pico without PCVR link), our haptic devices are natively compatible with an extensive and ever growing list of VR games.

 If you use a Meta HMD with PCVR, you need to changes the runtime.
 More info in the FAQ below.